 Does the list of all the “risky foods” during pregnancy make you feel like you have to cut out a large portion of your diet?
-There are certainly legitimate reasons for concern given some foodborne illness, such as listeria, can cause serious pregnancy complications.
-However, if you eliminate all foods that are potentially “risky,” you could be missing out in a lot of important nutrients.
-In this piece, Registered Dietitian and PROnatal Advisory Board Member, Madison Milmeister, discusses the importance of focusing more on food safety than cutting out so many nutrient-dense foods.
+There are certainly legitimate reasons for concern given some foodborne illnesses, such as listeria, can cause serious pregnancy complications.
+However, if you eliminate all foods that are potentially “risky,” you could be missing out on a lot of important nutrients.
+In this piece, Registered Dietitian and ProNatal Advisory Board Member, Madison Milmeister, discusses the importance of focusing more on food safety than cutting out so many nutrient-dense foods.
 Here are her tips for mitigating the risk of foodborne illness without missing out on important nutrients.

 10 Tips to Promote Food Safety

 First, to give you some peace of mind, your absolute risk for getting foodborne illnesses is extremely low.
 For example, the odds that you get eggs containing Salmonella is estimated to be about 1 in 12,000 to 1 in 30,0000 (6).
 That said, it is still important to take appropriate precautions, such as the following:

 - Obtain your foods from trustworthy sources.
 For example, don’t grab an egg salad sandwich from the gas station.

 - Stick with hot foods at a buffet.
 Ensure foods have been kept properly heated.
 Also, only consume perishable foods that have been directly chilled on ice, like cheeses and cooked shrimp.

 - Don’t buy pre-cut vegetables and fruit.
 They are more likely to be contaminated with foodborne pathogens.